aws-samples/aws-redshift-spectrum-poc/README.md

 ### Steps:

 1. [Download the Cloud Formation template provided](cf-templates/redshift-spectrum-poc-env.template).
 2. Run the template with the necessary permissions to create the resources illustrated above.
-If your account doesn't have sufficient permissions, [create a role from this linked document to provide least privileges to execute the template](cf-templates/template-exec-policy.json)
+If your account doesn't have sufficient permissions, [create a role from this linked document to provide least privileges to execute the template](cf-templates/template-exec-policy.json).
+The template requires you to provide an AMI ID.
+Please provide the latest Microsoft Windows Server 2016 Base AMI.
+You can find this AMI from the console by searching on "AMI-Name: Windows_Server-2016-English-Full-Base-."
+The AWS documentation provides other options as well: http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/finding-an-ami.html

 ## Setup Database Client